Optimizing Website Load Time: Why Every Second Costs You Revenue

 Caching stores previously loaded resources locally in the visitor's browser:

-• Browser caching: Set cache headers on static files (images, CSS, JS)
+- Browser caching: Set cache headers on static files, for example images, CSS, JS

 4. Reconsider hosting

 A slow server negates every optimization.
-Swiss SMBs often use cheap shared hosting for CHF 5/month – and wonder why their site takes 6 seconds to load.
+Many SMBs use cheap shared hosting for a few francs or euros a month – and wonder why their site takes 6 seconds to load.

-• Server location: For Swiss audiences, ideally a European data center
+- Server location: For Swiss audiences, ideally a European data center, e.g. Zurich, Frankfurt

 5. Optimize fonts